-If you have lived in the USA for a while, you have probably already seen the ads on TV or online about Poshmark, or maybe you even have an account on the app and are an expert seller or shopper; however, if you don’t know what Poshmark is or if you would like to know more about it, I suggest you to keep reading my unbiased Poshmark review, from a seller and buyer point of view, as it is indeed a cool app for buying and selling available in the United States and Canada (with a separate market)!
-If you don’t have a Poshmark account, you can click here to download it!
-If you use my referral code ANNAANDCHLOE during the signup, you will receive $10 to spend on your first order on Poshmark!
+If you have lived in the USA for a while, you have probably already seen the ads on TV or online about the Poshmark App, or maybe you already have an account and are an expert seller or shopper.
+However, if you don’t know what Poshmark is or if you would like to know more about it, I suggest you to keep reading my unbiased Poshmark review, from a seller and buyer point of view, as it is indeed a cool app for buying and selling available in the United States and Canada (with a separate market)!

 The navigation on the app is pretty easy and user friendly.
 At the bottom you will find 5 buttons to access quickly to all the main features of the app: feed, where you will see all that you and the people you follow shared; shop/search page, where beside searching for brands and items you will also find the events; sell to create a new listing, or even a draft that you can save and complete later on; news page, which are basically all the notifications about who followed you, the likes and comments on your listings, bundles and sales, shares and story reactions; clicking on @username will bring you to the settings, your wallet and your closet.